deviantech/capistrano-conditional/README.md

       end
     end

-Since I use it on ever project, I've wrapped that logic up in a single command:
+Since I use it on every project, I've wrapped that logic up in a single command:

     ConditionalDeploy.monitor_migrations(self)